 The future of thermal design – earlier electrothermal analysis

-Electrical-thermal design: What are Boundary Condition Independent Reduced Order Models?
+Circuit simulation and thermal design: What are Boundary Condition Independent Reduced Order Models?

-So what’s now possible?
-A thermal BCI-ROM in VHDL-AMS can directly connect to electrical circuit elements.
+So what’s possible?
+A thermal BCI-ROM in VHDL-AMS format can directly connect to electrical circuit elements.
 The thermal circuit shown below will communicate temperature to the electrical circuit element, and the electrical circuit will send power back.
 This is not actually a ‘back and forth’ co-simulation approach.
 Thermal and electrical circuits are solved concurrently as they are described in the same language.

 Simcenter Flotherm BCI-ROM technology supports the thermal model supply chain, connecting thermal and circuit simulation (MOSFET - QFN)